adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter5/ios.md

 ### Configure your application

 Before we start with code, you will want a _Provisioning Profile_.
 This small file is key to being able to use push notifications on your device.
 You **MUST** have a real device at this point.
 The easiest way for this to happen is to plug the iPhone or iPad that you want to use into your development system.
-Once your device is recognized by iTunes, start XCode and look under **Product** > **Destination**.
-You should see the device listed there.
+Once your device is recognized by iTunes, close iTunes down and start XCode.

+First, locate the Device ID for your iDevice.
+This can be found by opening **Window** -> **Devices**.
+Click on your iDevice in the left hand bar and copy the Identifier field.
+There are several other ways of finding the device ID.
+Refer to the [Apple documentation][4] for the other ways.

+Once you have the Device ID, you can register the device as a development device.
+Sign into the [Apple Developer Portal][1], then:

+1. Under **Devices**, click **All**.
+2. Click the **+** button in the upper-right corner.
+3. Select **Register Device**.
+4. Enter a device name and the device ID you found earlier.
+5. Click **Continue**.
+6. Click **Register**.
+7. Click **Done**.

+Now, create a Provisioning Profile:

+1. Under **Provisioning Profiles**, click **All**.
+2. Click the **+** button in the upper-right corner.
+3. Select **iOS App Development**, then click **Continue**.
+4. Select the App ID you created earlier from the dropdown, then click **Continue**.
+5. Select the certificates you want to include, then click **Continue**.
+If you are unsure, include them all.
+6. Select the device(s) you want to use, then click **Continue**.
+7. Enter a Profile name, then click **Continue**.
+8. You can (and should) download your provisioning profile to your local machine.
+9. Click **Done**.

 For more information on creating a Provisioning Profile, see the [Apple documentation][4].

+!!! tip "Download your Provisioning Profile to XCode"
+    You can also download your provisioning profile within XCode for later use.
+Visual Studio for Mac will be able to more easily detect it.
+Open XCode, then open **XCode** > **Preferences**.
+Click **Accounts**, then your account.
+Click your Agent entry in the right hand panel, then click **View Details**.
+Finally, click **Download All Profiles**.
+Once the download is complete, you can close the windows and return to Visual Studio.

-Moving on to our code, we need to configure the iOS project for push notifications.
-This involves configuring the Bundle ID and enabling certain configuration settings required for handling push notifications.
+Next, configure the iOS project for push notifications.
 Start by loading your project in Visual Studio for Mac.

-1. Expand the **TaskList.iOS** project and open the **Info.plist** file.
+1. Expand the **TaskList.iOS** project and open the `Info.plist` file.
-2. In the **Identity** section, fill in the **Bundle ID**.
+2. In the **Identity** section, fill in the **Bundle Identifier**.
 It must match the App ID Suffix that you set earlier.

     ![][img6]

 3. Scroll down until you see **Background Modes**.
 Check the **Enable Background Modes** checkbox.

+    !!! tip "Adding an Account"
+        Visual Studio for Mac uses fastlane for account authentication.
+You will be walked through the process of adding an account the first time, and prompted to select an account thereafter.
+Note that fastlane does not work when your Apple ID has 2-factor authentication enabled.
+[Turn 2FA off][7] before you try to add an account.

 4. Check the **Remote notifications** checkbox.

     ![][img7]

+5. Save and close the `Info.plist` file.
-5. Right-click on the **TaskList.iOS** project, then select **Options**.
+6. Right-click on the **TaskList.iOS** project, then select **Options**.
-6. Click **iOS Bundle Signing** in the left hand menu.
+7. Click **iOS Bundle Signing** in the left hand menu.
+8. Ensure the Platform is set to **iPhone** and not _iPhoneSimulator_.
-7. Select your Signing Identity and Provisioning Profile.
+8. Select your Signing Identity and Provisioning Profile.
+9. Click **OK**.

 !!! tip "Provisioning Profiles are frustrating"
     If you find yourself going round and round in circles on getting the signing certificate and provisioning profile right, you are not alone.
-This is possibly one of the most frustrating pieces of iOS development in general.
+This is possibly one of the most frustrating pieces of iOS development.
 See this [Xamarin Forums post][5] for a good list of details.

 ### Code the push handler